MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Fixes and improvements - version 2.12.62.0

 - Fixes for errors where AIP may not load if a [policy](/microsoft-365/compliance/create-sensitivity-labels#publish-sensitivity-labels-by-creating-a-label-policy) fails to parse parsing.
-Fix provided by updates to the [Microsoft Purview Information Protection SDK](/information-protection/develop/version-release-history).
+Fix provided by updates to the [Microsoft Information Protection SDK](/information-protection/develop/version-release-history).

 - Fixed possibly incorrect **method** values in [New label audit logs](../audit-logs.md#new-label-audit-logs) for Outlook events.